iRacing License Explained – How To Progress in iRacing

 The Ferrari SF1000 steering wheel add-on is a thing of beauty.
 It is an extremely close replica of the wheel used in the 2020 Ferrari F1 car driven by Sebastian Vettel and Charles Leclerc.
 It features the biggest screen ever seen on a Thrustmaster steering wheel, which can display live telemetry data.
 The SF1000 wheel rim is fully compatible across PC, PlayStation and Xbox platforms.

-The T-LCM pedals are the best Thrustmaster have made.
-They feature a load-cell brake pedal with magnetic sensors to deliver the most accurate replica of a real-world race car Thrustmaster have ever created.
+The T-LCM pedals are the best sim racing pedals that Thrustmaster have made.
+They feature a load-cell brake pedal with magnetic sensors to deliver the most accurate replica of a real-world race car Thrustmaster has ever created.

 Hopefully, this comprehensive product guide has helped you through the world of Thrustmaster.
 As I mentioned at the start, it can be confusing which racing wheel is best for you, but by following our recommendations above.
 Hopefully, you’ll have a much easier time comparing racing wheels, and ultimately deciding which, if any Thrustmaster racing wheel is right for you.